Exercise For Health Rather Than Weight Loss—And You May Get Both

 Why might this be?
 First of all, the calories burned through exercise account for only a relatively small amount of the total calories someone burns in a day, and it is thus incredibly hard to create a significant calorie deficit through exercise alone.

 To lose one pound of fat, you need to burn approximately 3,500 calories.
 Since even a relatively tough one-hour workout will probably burn only about 500 calories, you would need to work out for at least an hour every day to lose even a pound a week, a pace that many people would find demoralizingly slow.Spending that much time in the gym also simply isn't realistic to many people's lifestyles.
 Even if you can find the time, you may then end up negating some of these benefits by moving around less when you aren't working out, either because you consciously think you deserve the rest or because your body is sending you signals suggesting that you should conserve your energy.Some dieters also find that exercising raises their appetite, or that they feel entitled to "reward" themselves for all their hard work by eating extra food.
 However, they could easily undo their entire workout with just two glasses of wine or a slice of cake.
-In fact, there are some high calorie restaurant meals out there that could erase a whole week's worth of workouts!health benefits of exercise are very real and very impressive.
+In fact, there are some high calorie restaurant meals out there that could erase a whole week's worth of workouts!Yet while the weight loss benefits of exercise can be modest, the health benefits of exercise are very real and very impressive.
 Exercise has been associated with lower rates of liver disease, inflammation, heart disease, type 2 diabetes, Alzheimer's disease, dementia, and cancer.Frequent exercisers also had less abdominal fat, and according to the Centers for Disease Control and Prevention, a 40 percent lower risk of dying early compared to people who exercise less than 30 minutes a week.

 The benefits exercise can have on your self-confidence can also have indirect effects on your dieting efforts, and can help you take a more holistic view of health and fitness instead of beating yourself up for the way your body looks.Finally, while exercise alone is unlikely to lead to significant weight loss, it may be the key to maintaining your new low weight.
 The National Weight Control Registry has found that 90 percent of people who have maintained their weight loss for over a year exercise frequently, on average about an hour a day.